5. A sermon on faith and works, 2:14-26

 James now gives us his second sermon, again establishing the content of his subject in the first verse; "what good is it for a person to claim to have faith when their actions do nothing to show it", REB.
 James asks, "can such faith save?"
 He goes on to answer the question, arguing that such faith cannot save because it is not authentic.

-i] Form: The passage serves as James' second rhetorical speech / sermon.
+ii] Structure: The passage serves as James' second rhetorical speech / sermon.
 This discourse on the issue of true faith is unified and devoid of the usual lightly attached sayings.
 As with the first speech / sermon, 2:1-13, James heads it with a partitio, proof / thesis, namely, a worthless faith cannot save, v14.
+The passage presents with the following structure: The opening proposition, v14; illustration, v15-16; a restatement of the proposition, v17; Argument proper, v18-25; Conclusion, v26.

-ii] Paul and James: The faith/works debates comes to the fore in this passage, see James Introduction, faith and works.
+iv] Interpretation: The faith/works debates comes to the fore in this passage, see James Introduction, faith and works.
 The nub of the problem seems to be that James and Paul are dealing with two different issues.
 Paul is dealing with believers who think that the promised blessings of the covenant are appropriated by works of the law.
 He therefore makes the point that a believer's full appropriation of the blessing of new life in Christ is a matter of grace through faith and not works.
 James, on the other hand, is dealing with those who devalue the law while at the same time affirming their religious faith, a faith that may be little more than a belief that God exists.
-James therefore makes the point that a faith which does not issue in love is a pretence; it is not genuine faith.
+James therefore makes the point that a faith which does not issue in love is a pretense; it is not genuine faith.
+Paul and James are arguing against different heresies.

-iv] Lectionary: This passage is not the RCL reading for Sunday 24B, although in the history of the three year series of readings, some lectionaries have used James 2:14-26 as the epistle of the day.
-It is a controversial passage and extremely difficult and for this reason it has been bypassed.
+v] Lectionary: This passage is not the RCL reading for Sunday 24B, although in the history of the three year series of readings, some lectionaries have used James 2:14-26 as the epistle of the day.
+It is a controversial passage and extremely difficult and for this reason it has been bypassed in more recent lectionaries.

 Faith without works is a useless thing, v14-26: i] The proposition - a workless faith cannot save, v14.
 "Friends, do you really think you will get anywhere in life, claiming that you rest on the faithfulness of God, but not in any way applying his guidelines for a fulfilled life.
 I hope you don't think that a reliance on God that is devoid of deeds of love can achieve for you wellbeing and happiness here and into eternity."